GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 <tr>
 <td>fileType</td>
 <td>This parameter must be used if fileName is not specified.
 It allows users to specify the type of the extract that they wish to download.<br />
-The filetype parameter must be used if fileName is not specified.<br />
 Permitted values: ENTITY, EXCLUSION, SCR, BIO<br />
 </td>
 </tr>
 <tr>
 <td>sensitivity</td>
 <td>This parameter must not be used in conjunction with the fileName parameter.
-It allows users to provide the desired sensitivity level of the extract that they wish to download, if they have proper roles.<br />
+It allows users to provide the desired sensitivity level of the extract that they wish to download, If they have proper roles.<br />
-Default value: If the parameter is not provided: PUBLIC<br />
+Default value, If the parameter is not provided: PUBLIC<br />
 Permitted values: PUBLIC, FOUO, SENSITIVE
 </td>
 </tr>
 <tr>
 <td>frequency</td>
-<td>Allows users to request either a DAILY or MONTHLY extract<br />
+<td>This parameter allows users to request either a DAILY or MONTHLY extract<br />
-Default value: MONTHLY<br />
+Default value, MONTHLY<br />
 Permitted values: DAILY, MONTHLY
 </td>
 </tr>
 <tr>
 <td>charset</td>
-<td>It allows users to request either the ASCII or UTF-8 extract character-set.<br />
+<td>This parameter allows users to request either the ASCII or UTF-8 extract character-set.<br />
-Default value,If the parameter is not provided: ASCII<br />
+Default value, If the parameter is not provided: ASCII<br />
 Permitted values: ASCII, UTF8, UTF-8<br />
 Note: This parameter is not applicable for the EXCLUSION file type.
 </td>
 </tr>
 <tr>
 <td>date</td>
-<td>It allows users to select a specific date of the file that they wish to download.<br />
+<td>This parameter allows users to select a specific date of the file that they wish to download.<br />
 Format: MM/DD/YYYY for Daily files; MM/YYY for Monthly files.<br />
-Default value: Most recent date, depending on fileType<br />
+Default value, Most recent date, depending on fileType<br />
 Examples: 04/06/2022; 04/2022
 </td>
 </tr>
 <tr>
 <td>version</td>
-<td>Allows users to select the file they wish to download by version.<br />
+<td>This parameter allows users to select the file they wish to download by version.<br />
-Default value: Most recent version, depending on fileType and/or sensitivity<br />
-Examples: V1; V2; V3
+Permitted values: V2 for the Public, FOUO and Exclusion extracts; V3 for the Sensitive extract.
 </td>
 </tr>
 </table>